 Sightseeing on Road to Spiti Valley via Kinnaur

-Traveling over this beautiful yet most adventurous road to Spiti Valley along Hindustan – Tibet Highway is a sightseeing in itself.
-However, while traversing over it there are some fabulous places which you can visit alongside this highway to heaven.
-To name few,
+Traveling over this beautiful yet most adventurous road to Spiti Valley along Hindustan – Tibet Highway is sightseeing in itself.
+However, while traversing over it there are some fabulous places which you can visit alongside this highway to heaven and name a few,

 Shimla, Narkanda (Hatu Peak, Tanijubbar Lake), Daranghaati, Kinnaur Valley (Sarahan, Kalpa, Sangla, Chitkul), Nako Lake, Khab, Shipki La Pass, Mummy at Geyu Village, Moorang Fort etc.

-Special thanks to Dhananjay for couple of amazing routes mentioned below as tips for a pleasant change in case you are repeating the journey some twice or thrice.
-However, keep in mind that being link roads, these routes will take more time while reaching your destination as compared to quite wider national highway but can be a retreat from the busy National highway in his words ;).
-Anyways, he suggests, one can:
+Special thanks to Dhananjay for a couple of amazing routes mentioned below as tips for a pleasant change in case you are repeating the journey some twice or thrice.
+However, keep in mind that being link roads, these routes will take more time while reaching your destination as compared to a quite wider national highway.
+But, these new routes can be a retreat from the busy National highway in his words ;).

-Also from Kalpa the route to Pangi, Rarang, Jangi and then down to Kiran Khud just 3 kms before Spillo can also be followed to get a different feel on this road trip to Spiti via Kinnaur.
+- Also from Kalpa, the route to Pangi, Rarang, Jangi and then down to Kiran Khud just three km before Spillo can also be followed to get a different feel on this road trip to Spiti via Kinnaur.

-Please keep in mind that Kalpa and Sangla are not exactly on Hindustan – Tibet Highway and you need to take diversions near Karcham for Sangla Valley and near Powari towards Reckong Peo – Kalpa.
+Please keep in mind that Kalpa and Sangla – Chitkul are not exactly on Hindustan – Tibet Highway and you need to take diversions near Karcham for Sangla Valley and near Powari towards Reckong Peo – Kalpa.
 Hence, keep in mind when doing hotels bookings on your road trip to Spiti Valley from Kinnaur side.

-Acclimatization & its importance on Road to Spiti Valley via Kinnaur
+Acclimatization & its importance on Road to Kaza from Kinnaur

-- Try to reach Spiti Valley or perhaps Kaza with at least 3 night stays over Hindustan – Tibet Highway viz.
-Narkanda, Kalpa, Tabo and then finally Kaza on the fourth night
+- Try to reach Spiti Valley or perhaps Kaza with at least three night stays over Hindustan – Tibet Highway viz.
+Narkanda, Kalpa, Tabo and then finally Kaza on the fourth night.

 - Keep your body properly hydrated.

-- Avoid sleeping at high altitudes earlier in the trip.
+- Try and avoid sleeping at high altitudes earlier in the trip.

 - Avoid tobacco and smoking and alcohol and other depressant drugs.